kenlaws/klStringUtilities/README.md

 A small set of Swift 3 utilities I've come up with over the last few months, sometimes via Googling, sometimes on my own.
 Feel free to use them if you have a need for one or more of these shortcuts.

-## Current Version: 1.0.3
+## Current Version: 1.0.4
-I opened it up to the various OSes.
-I wonder if it will work...
+Made the NumberFormatters accessible, so you can change them as needed.

 ## Installation
 ### [CocoaPods](http://cocoapods.org/)